romemart/Multithreading-cpp/Multithreading in C++.md

 ```cpp
 char* ret = output.get();
 ```
 This statement uses the get() member function of the future object.
-The expression `output.get()` halts the execution of the calling function (main() thread) until the supposed thread function completes its execution.
+The expression <font color="red">output.get()</font> halts the execution of the calling function (main() thread) until the supposed thread function completes its execution.
 If this statement is absent, the main() function may return before async() finishes the execution of the supposed thread function.
 The get() member function of the future returns the returned value of the supposed thread function.
 In this way, a thread has indirectly returned a value.
 There is no join() statement in the program.
 <div id='4'/>

 #### Communication Between Threads